Beef Braciole is Italian comfort food at it’s best!

 It is an Italian rolled meat dish that is both savory, and a little sweet, making it the perfect comfort food.

 1. It is an Italian rolled beef dish often stuffed with cheese and breadcrumbs.

 2. Typically associated with Italian-American cuisine as well as Sicilian, although in Sicily it is referred to as involtini.

 3. Anecdotally, not a mainstream dish.
-I grew up in Long Island, NY where there were was an over abundance of Italian restaurants; I have never seen beef braciole offered in any one of them.
+I grew up in Long Island, NY where there were was an over abundance of Italian restaurants and people; I have never seen beef braciole offered in any one of them.

 4. Excellent Sunday sauce addition.
-Just add the braciole in the sauce and let it cook and get nice and tender.
+Just add the braciole to the sauce and let it cook and get nice and tender.